parambirs/ant-yui-compressor/README.md

 **CSS**

-There are only a couple of options available for CSS files:
+The following options are available for CSS files:
 <table>
     <tr>
         <th>Attribute</th>